Chandomitra: Towards Generating Structured Sanskrit Poetry from Natural Language Inputs: Introduction

 Large language models (LLMs) have made substantial progress in various domains including complex task-solving \cite{feng-etal-2024-large}, reasoning \cite{wei2023chainofthoughtpromptingelicitsreasoning}.
 Studies also have shown that large language models such as \texttt{GPT-3} \cite{brown2020languagemodelsfewshotlearners}, \texttt{LLaMa} \cite{touvron2023llamaopenefficientfoundation}, etc., have advanced the state of the art in several natural language generation tasks such as text summarization \cite{zheng-etal-2020-controllable} and machine translation \cite{nllbteam2022languageleftbehindscaling}.
 The use of these models for creative generation tasks, such as creative story or poetry generation, is, however, limited to a small number of works \cite{chakrabarty-etal-2022-help, yang2020generatingthematicchinesepoetry}.

 Most prior research has focused on high-resource languages, including English or Chinese, where the source and target are in the same language.
 Sanskrit, a classical language \citep{coulson1976sanskrit}, primarily comprises sentences structured as verses in its pre-classic and classic literature.
 Most existing Sanskrit corpora are composed in verse form \cite{dcs}.
-While there have been works on identification of meter from a Sanskrit poetry (verse) \cite{terdalkar2022chandojnanamsanskritmeteridentification}, there is only one notable work on Sanskrit poetry generation \cite{krishna-etal-2019-poetry}, that too, given the corresponding Sanskrit prose format, thus tackling it as a reordering task given the meter constraints.
+While there have been works on identification of meter from a Sanskrit poetry (verse) \cite{terdalkar2022chandojnanamsanskritmeteridentification}, there are only couple of works related to Sanskrit poetry \cite{krishna-etal-2019-poetry, das2025therellmsoutperformsmaller}, that too, given the corresponding Sanskrit prose format, thus tackling it as a reordering task given the meter constraints.